 When a Module is created in a Client Driver via the DmfModulesAdd callback, the Module’s Create function is called by DMF after DmfModulesAdd returns control to DMF.

-There are two cases when a Module’s Create function is called directly by a Client:

-When a Client creates a Module dynamically.

-When a Module creates a Child Module.
+Module Create functions are usually called by DMF, either when the Collection of Modules is created or when Child Modules are created.
+In some cases, it is possible for a Client, either a Module or Client driver, to call a Module’s Create function directly.
+In this case, the Module is referred to as a Dynamic Module.

 See DMF_[ModuleName]_Create for more information about the Module’s Create function.
+This function is always the first function in the section named, “Public Calls by Client”.

 Contents of a Module’s Create Function